programminghistorian/jekyll/lessons/installing-python-modules-pip.md

 ```

 Remember, for the same reasons explained above, you will probably need
-to run pip with sudo, like
+to run pip with sudo on Mac or Linux systems (but not Windows), like

 ``` bash
 sudo pip install requests